Available MCP Tools¶

 Search Opportunities¶

-Search active federal contracting opportunities using natural language or structured filters.
+Search active federal, SLED, and non-federal contracting opportunities using natural language or structured filters.

 Search caps (UTC calendar day): MCP Trial — up to 10 successful calls/day; MCP Explorer — 50/day; Tactics+ — no daily search cap (monthly MCP budgets still apply on paid tiers).
 See get_account_info → search_quota.